MrJorge898/quandale/README.md

 # quandale
-This is just for the funny and for testing and learning
+This is just for the funny and for testing and learning how to write a good README.md